patriknyfeldt/view-3d-model/README.md

 }
 ```

-You can pass the `customSettings` prop to adjust one or more values like in this example:
+You can pass the `customSettings` prop to adjust all or some of the values like in this example:

+:information_source: <b>Note that when passing values to the `cameraPosition` all of the properties `x`, `y` and `z` are required.
+If one or two of these values are left out, `ThreeDModel` will fall back to its default behaviour and set the camera position automatically</b>

 ```html
 <ThreeDModel